 Skip to main content

-Vibe Kanban exposes a local MCP (Model Context Protocol) server, allowing you to manage projects and tasks from external MCP clients like Claude Desktop, Raycast, or even coding agents running within Vibe Kanban itself.
+Vibe Kanban exposes a local MCP (Model Context Protocol) server, allowing you to manage organisations, projects, issues, workspaces, and repositories from external MCP clients like Claude Desktop, Raycast, or even coding agents running within Vibe Kanban itself.

 This page covers connecting external MCP clients to Vibe Kanban’s MCP server.
 For configuring MCP servers within Vibe Kanban for your coding agents, see the MCP Server Configuration guide.